Cinema of the Russian Empire: Development

 The arrival of World War I in Russia in 1914 sparked a change.
 Imports dropped drastically, especially insofar as films from Germany and its allies left the market rapidly.
 Russian filmmakers early on turned to anti-German, "patriotic" films, often hastily made, even being filmed while the scripts were still being written, filling in the gap: in 1916, Russia produced 499 films, over three times the number of just three years earlier, and more of feature length.
 Russia's allies, in turn, began to import some of the more striking product, including further films by Protazanov and Yevgeni Bauer, a specialist in psychological film, who both impacted, among others, the burgeoning American film industry.
 Adversely, Russian companies were forbidden to send cameramen to the "front", and war footage had to be imported from France and England: some Russian concerns combined footage from these with enacted war material to create faux documentaries.
 Also, the Skobolev Committee was established by the government to oversee the making of newsreel and propaganda films.

 And then came the Russian Revolution, on top of the ongoing international War.
 With audiences turning against the Tsar, film producers began turning out, after the February Revolution, a number of films with anti-Tsarist themes.
 These, along with the usual retinue of detective films and melodramas, filled theaters when the streets were not filled with revolutionaries.
 However, the destruction of the infrastructure in the major cities, the failing war-drained economy, the takeover of rural cinemas by local Soviets, and the aversion of some in the film industry to communism, caused the Russian film industry per se to effectively die out by the time Lenin on November 8, 1917 proclaimed a new country, the Russian Soviet Federative Socialist Republic.

-Ironically, the last significant Russian film completed, in 1917, Father Sergius would become the first new film release a year later, in the new country of the Soviets.